jphall663/gwsb_caio/README.md

 *Disclosure:* I worked with AI to build these pointers.

-### Tutorial: Chain-of-Thought Document Analysis Exercise with Spot-checking
+### Tutorial: Chain-of-Thought Document Analysis Exercise with Spot-Checking

 This tutorial outlines a systematic workflow for extracting, verifying, and transforming document data into various educational and technical formats using an AI collaborator.